sweattep/modern_quotes/README.md

 >So learn from the past and work for the future/And don't be a slave to no computer

+>It means that all future voting practices, procedures, legislative plans, districts — even judicial districts — now had to pass muster

 >When I was in the mortgage business, at the end of the year they would write me a big, fat check.
 I say keep your check.

 >I doubt everyone, even those who are supposed to protect us